 Screenings and testings become a normal routine among women as they age.
 An annual screening is certainly recommended for women after the age of forty where the possibility of breast cancer is high.
 It is also recommended that women go for a pap smear every three years unless specified otherwise.
 On the other hand, women under 24 years of age must go for regular check-ups for gonorrhoea or chlamydia.
 Depending on your age, the frequency of the screenings are sure to differ.

 Asking these questions is sure to help women have their doubts cleared significantly.
-With the best gynaecologist in Melbourne available at Western Specialist Centre, your health is t
+Fix your appointment with the best gynaecologist in Melbourne at Western Specialist Centre now.